Kim Ji-hyun (actress): 2012–2018: A decade with Theater Ganda and other projects

-Kim also participated in the opening act of Theater Ganda's 10th-anniversary celebration with John Cariani's omnibus play Almost, Maine.
-Directed by Min Jun-ho, the play featured Kim alongside other Ganda members, including Woo Sang-wook, Jin Seon-kyu, Hong Woo-jin, and Jeong Seon-a.
-Fourteen actors representing Daehakro, such as Noh Jin-won, Kim Neul-me, Yong Oh, Choi Dae-hoon, Lim Ki-hong, Won Jong-hwan, Kim Dae-hyun, Kim Nam-ho, and Yoon Na-moo, made guest appearances.
-The performance took place at the Daehakro Art Plaza Hall 4 from November 11 to January 9, 2014.

 In 2014, Kim actively participated in various stage productions.
 During the summer, she played Natasha, a nightclub dancer, in David Greig's play The Cosmonaut's Last Message to the Woman He Once Loved in the Former Soviet Union.
 Directed by Lee Sang-woo, the play premiered at the Myeongdong Arts Theater in Seoul, running from May 16 to June 11.
 The production featured a total of 13 characters, with some actors playing dual roles, including Choi Deok-moon as Ian and Bernard, Lee Hee-joon as Eric and the bar owner, Kim So-jin as Vivian and Sylvia, Lee Chang-soo as Oleg and the patient, Sang Sang-ah as Claire and the airport cafe owner, and Hong Jin-il as Casimir and the bar owner.

 "I am more focused because the two eras are together.
 Also, it is not something I commonly know and encounter, and since it is a premiere, I am adjusting various parts.
 I will probably continue until the performance starts.
 Wouldn't it be fierce?"